 In a nutshell, Superstrike said that when a fixed term assured shorthold tenancy ends and a statutory periodic tenancy arises, this statutory periodic tenancy is a brand new tenancy and therefore in that case, the landlord had re-received a deposit in relation to this ‘new’ tenancy.
 As the ‘new’ periodic tenancy was after the tenancy deposit legislation took effect, the landlord should have protected the deposit.
 All this despite the landlord actually receiving the money deposit before 6 April 2007 when the legislation started.

-As a result, it is suggest (with good reason) by many commentators that tenancy deposit prescribed information must be given not only at the time when the deposit was received but also when the tenancy turns statutory periodic.
+As a result, it is suggested (with good reason) by many commentators that tenancy deposit prescribed information must be given not only at the time when the deposit was received but also when the tenancy turns statutory periodic.

 This principle that a statutory periodic tenancy is a brand new tenancy was further confirmed by the Upper Tribunal in a recent council tax decision CT v Horsham District Council (HB) UKUT 617 (AAC) where it was said: